fernandozamoraj/benefits_calc/README.md

 1. Download or clone this repository.
 2. Navigate to /benefits_calc/src/PBC_WS/ rebuild the solution and run
 3. Navigate to /benefits_calc/src/pbc-client/src/ from the command line
-4. run the command `npm update` to update all dependencies in the project
+4. run the command `npm install` to update all dependencies in the project
 5. run the command `npm start` to start the application

 ### Running the application